LamaTe/mlr3shiny/README.md

 ## Usage Description
 Navigate over the different steps of the workflow using the menu bar.
 The tabs are chronologically ordered.
-The questionmark in the rop-right corner provides more information on the functionalities and purpose of each section.
+The question mark in the top-right corner provides more information on the functionalities and purpose of each section.
 Start by importing a dataset.
 Then define a task (the problem to be solved) in the 'task' tab.
 Example tasks are already provided.
 Select different learners (algorithms) in the 'learner' tab and train and evaluate a model in 'train & evaluate'.
 Resampling strategies can be applied in a sub-section of 'train & evaluate'.
 Alternatively, different learners can be compared in a benchmark.